cj-wong/photo-dash/README.md

 ## Usage

+0. Clone the project.
+A virtual environment is highly recommended for managing the project and isolating its dependencies.
 1. [Setup](#setup) [config.json](config.json.example) by copying the example file and renaming it. `"width"` and `"length"` must be integers. `"destination"` must be a string that can be parsed as a path using `pathlib.Path`.
 (Both relative and absolute paths can work here.)
 2. Run [photo_dash/app.py](photo_dash/app.py), preferably with `gunicorn` (provided in [requirements.txt](requirements.txt)).
 The endpoint does not do anything on its own; use modules to send data to convert to a `photo-dash` image.
 3. (Optional) Run [utils_runner.py](utils_runner.py) for extra utilities.
 Currently, this includes creating an image with text that describes quiet hours when in effect.
 The script should be run in background, preferably with any init system provided by the operating system.